CesSolutions/Ces.ClassToJson/README.md

 ***

-> Updates v1.5.0
+> Updates v1.5.1

-- Check parent node in **TreeView** check all child nodes
-- **Read Objects** button removed and readinf objects execute after selecting assembly
-- Remove & Replace (.) in namespace.
-If nothing define in text box, (.) will remove
-- Lessen size of JSON file by removing unnecessary space in json string
+- UI chaged and added a check box to add dada type to json proeprty
+- Nuget package create more accurate json string

 ***